 Most business owners know that online reviews can either bring in or ward off potential customers.
 What they don’t know is how damaging that impact can be.
 A recent survey shows that 86% of consumers read reviews before bringing their business to local stores and shops, but that’s just the beginning.

-On average, those consumers need at least ten reviews to decide if they even trust a business.
+On average, those consumers need at least ten local reviews to decide if they even trust a business.
 For 40% of those surveyed, those reviews must be from the past two weeks.
 When it comes to the 18 to 34 age range, 91% of individuals trust a review just as much as they would a personal recommendation.

 With those numbers, it’s easy to see how vital the review process is to the success of your business.
 Keep in mind that feedback from individuals in your area is even more critical to the locals that could be potential customers.